Russian Empire: Problems in the empire

-Fate of the Imperial Rule
+End of imperial rule

-On 3 March 1917, International Women's Day, a strike was organized at a factory in the capital, followed by thousands of people took to the streets in Petrograd to protest aliment shortages.
-A day later, protestors rose to two hundred thousand, who cried for Russia to withdraw from the war and the emperor to be deposed.
-Eighty thousand Russian troops, half of the delegations to restore order, had gone on strike and refused the high officers' orders.
-Any symbols of Russian imperialism were destroyed and burned.
-The capital was out of control of the protest and strife.
+On 3 March 1917, International Women's Day, a strike was organized at a factory in the capital, followed by thousands of people took to the streets in Petrograd to protest food shortages.
+A day later, protesters rose to two hundred thousand, demanding that Russia withdraw from the war and the emperor be deposed.
+Eighty thousand Russian troops, half of the deployed army sent to restore order, had gone on strike and refused the senior officers' orders.
+Any imperial symbols were destroyed and burned.
+The capital was out of control and gripped by protest and strife.

-In the city of Pskov, 262 km southwest from the capital.
-Many generals and politicians advised the Emperor to abdicate in favour of Tsarevich; Nicholas accepted, but he bequeathed the throne to Grand Duke Michael as a legitimate successor.
-The Tsarist system was fully overthrowned.
-After a series of deportations and imprisonments, in July 1918, the Romanov family was executed by the Bolsheviks in Yekaterinburg.
+In the city of Pskov, 262 km southwest from the capital, many generals and politicians advised the Emperor to abdicate in favor of the Tsarevich; Nicholas accepted, but he bequeathed the throne to Grand Duke Michael as his legitimate successor.
+Michael stated that he would only accept the throne if it would be offered by a constituent assembly.
+The form of political organization that emerged has been described as "dual power", with the Russian Provisional Government co-existing with the soviets.
+The constitutional framework of Russia remained in limbo until Alexander Kerensky finally confirmed Russia's status as a republic on 1 September.
+In July 1918, following the October Revolution, the Romanov family was executed by the Bolsheviks in Yekaterinburg.